BHoM/documentation/docs/Contributing/Editing-the-documentation.md

 1. Navigate to the `docs` folder, and edit a markdown file or add new markdown files.
 You can also group markdown files in folders, see below.

+Alternatively, for small modifications, you can **click the pencil** ✏️ icon on the top-right of the page.
+This will bring you to the Github Markdown editor.
+Avoid this for large changes.

+Depending on your account permissions, you should be able to commit directly to `main`, or a Pull Request will be required to perform the changes.

 ## The enhanced markdown
 The documentation markdown can incorporate non-markdown content.
 You can embed: